amrtaher1234/KnowledgeShare/docker.md

+ ## what is Docker?

+ A Docker is a set of platform service products that use OS-level virtualization to deliver software in packages called containers.
+The great advantage of Docker is that it makes your deployment easy and when the time comes you can even deploy it on multiple machines with almost no extra effort.

 ## Basic Terminologies

 1- Docker Image — In very simple terms docker image is just like an ISO image file used to install any OS.
 You can view all docker images(publicly available on DockerHub)